What Does Conservatism Mean? The Origin and Types of Conservatism

 However, as social liberalism became dominate in the Progressive era, the forms of conservatism began to band together despite their differences.
 This created modern “Tea Party” social conservatism.

 TIP: Below I discuss the history, merits, and vices of social conservatism in its modern radical form.
-I won’t be putting lipstick on a pig, but you should note I am not trying to delegitimize the underlying merits.
-Instead, you’ll note that I defend them within the bounds of reason.
+I won’t be putting lipstick on a pig, but you should note I am not trying to delegitimize the underlying merits of conservativism.
+Instead, you’ll note that I defend conservatism in all its forms within the bounds of reason.
+When I discuss liberalism I do not sugar coat Marx, likewise when I discuss conservatism on should not expect me to sugar coat the Confederate South or Mussolini.
 I would just say, if you note our left-right models, you can see we obviously value all types, but reject ideologies of extremes just as Plato or any other great philosopher would.

 The Southern Strategy and Vast Right-wing Conspiracy – AKA the Republican Sixth Party Strategy – The Birth of Modern “Tea Party” Social Conservatism and the Alt-Right